 Your child's odds of becoming an Olympian are less than 1 in 4,300.
 Swimming/diving is much more than just the Olympics.
-Swimming and diving teaches self-discipline and sportsmanship; it builds self-esteem and fitness; it provides lifelong friendships.
-Swimming and diving builds good people so please be happy your child wants to participate and offer any needed support.
+Swimming and diving teach self-discipline and sportsmanship; the sports build self-esteem and fitness and provides lifelong friendships.
+Swimming and diving build good people, so please be happy your child wants to participate and offer any needed support.